ixti/sidekiq-throttled/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][ci] the following Ruby
 versions:

-* Ruby 2.6.x
 * Ruby 2.7.x
 * Ruby 3.0.x
+* Ruby 3.1.x

 If something doesn't work on one of these versions, it's a bug.